 Yang di Pertuan Agong Sultan Ibrahim, Sultan of Johor Darul Ta'zim.
 He is the 17th king of Malaysia.

-Melaka, Penang, Sabah and Sarawak - the states without sultan - have no significant role in choosing the agong.
+Melaka, Penang, Sabah and Sarawak - the states without a sultan - have no significant role in choosing the agong.
 They do not have a sultan, but a governor.
 The election of king is only for the sultans.
-Thus it was decided upon independence in 1957.
-The official King of Malaysia has the title "the Supreme Ruler" or "Yang di-Pertuan Agong", which is usually called the king.
-However, the power lies with the parliament with its Prime Minister (Prime Minister).
+This was decided upon independence in 1957.

-Every sultan receives a ballot paper at the election as king and it is asked if they think that the next frost of the rotation system is a suitable or unsuitable choice for agong.
+Each sultan is given a ballot paper when elected king and is asked whether they think the next monarch of the rotation system is a suitable or unsuitable choice for agong.

-If a sultan does not receive at least five votes, or if that person decides that he does not want the task as king, then the sultans choose the next name on the list of the rotation system.
+If a sultan does not receive at least five votes, or if that person decides he does not want the job as king, the sultans choose the next name on the rotation list.

-They may also decide that a sultan is not suitable to be ruler for reasons such as poor health.
+They may also decide that a sultan is not fit to be a ruler for reasons such as poor health.